Sitecore/jss/docs/data/routes/docs/introduction/why-jss/en.md

 - JSS enables workflows where front-end and back-end teams can work in parallel.

--	JSS provides sample "starter kits", which serve as an onboarding tool and living documentation.
+-	JSS provides sample "starter kits," which serve as an onboarding tool and living documentation.

 - Abstractions for front-end developers that allow working with Sitecore declaratively.